 Being made of crystal, this decanter doesn’t absorb the odors of the previously decanted wines, ensuring a proper tasting of your prized drinks.

-The shape is another feature we really like.
+The shape is another feature I really like.
 The wide oval base is perfect for a proper aeration of the liquid.
 In addition, the long neck and the perfectly designed lip makes pouring the wine easy.

 The capacity of the decanter is also the desired one.
 Usually, there is no reason to decant more than 750 ml of wine at a time.
 If you have more guests, we suggest using two or more decanters.